actions-workshop/actions-workshop/docs/003-packaging.md

 # Part 3 - Packaging

-In the previous lab, you have use GitHub Actions to create a Continuous Integration (CI) workflow.
-The next step in a classical **Continous Delivery Process** is to **package and release** your application.
+In the previous lab, you used GitHub Actions to create a continuous integration (CI) workflow.
+The next step in a classical continuous delivery process is to **package and release** your application.

-In this lab you will extend the workflow you have created to package the application as a Container Image and publish it inside GitHub Container Registry.
+In this lab, you will extend the workflow you created to package the application as a container image and publish it to the GitHub Container Registry.

-Optionally, you can then **deploy** the application in an environment of your choice, for example Azure Kubernetes Service (AKS).
-As the deployment is highly individual to your specific requirements, we only give guidance but do not have concrete examples.
+Optionally, you can then deploy the application to an environment of your choice, for example, Azure Kubernetes Service (AKS).
+As the deployment is highly individual to your specific requirements, we provide only guidance and do not offer concrete examples.

 ## 1 - Using the visualization graph

 Every workflow run generates a real-time graph that illustrates the run progress.
 You can use this graph to monitor and debug workflows.
 The graph displays each job in the workflow.
 An icon to the left of the job name indicates the status of the job.
-Lines between jobs indicate dependencies.
+Lines between jobs represent dependencies.

 ## 2 - Dependent jobs

-By default, the jobs in your workflow all run in parallel at the same time.
-So if you have a job that must only run after another job has been completed, you can use the `needs` keyword to create this dependency.
-If one of the jobs fails, all dependent jobs are skipped; however, if you need the jobs to continue, you can define this using the if conditional statement.
-In this example, the build, and publish-container jobs run in series, with publish-container dependent on the successful completion of the job that precedes it:
+By default, the jobs in your workflow run in parallel at the same time.
+If you have a job that must run only after another job has completed, you can use the `needs` keyword to create this dependency.
+If one of the jobs fails, all dependent jobs are skipped; however, if you want the jobs to continue, you can define this using the `if` conditional statement.
+In the following example, the `build` and `publish-container` jobs run in series, with `publish-container` dependent on the successful completion of `build`:

 ```yml
 jobs: